DInnaD/labnotebook/content/lab-notebook/2011-11-23-getting-the-right-distributions.md

 ---
+categories:
+- ecology
 comments: true
-date: 2011-11-23 15:43:27
+date: 2011-11-23T15:43:27Z
-layout: post
+redirects:
+- /wordpress/archives/3325
+- /archives/3325
 slug: getting-the-right-distributions
-title: Getting the right distributions
-redirects: [/wordpress/archives/3325, /archives/3325]
-categories:
-- ecology
 tags:
 - pdg-control
+title: Getting the right distributions
+url: /2011/11/23/getting-the-right-distributions/
 ---

 Determining the stochastic transition matrix is the essential computational step of SDP solution.
 If stochasticity enters only in the growth process: